yfralam/yfralam.github.io/content/posts/teaching/canonical-teaching.md

 +++
-title = 'The canonical to teach quantum mechanics' date = 2025-08-01T18:37:00-05:00 draft = false description = "Some discussion on teaching undergraduate quantum mechanics and other core classes.
+title = 'The canonical way to teach quantum mechanics' date = 2025-08-01T18:37:00-05:00 draft = false description = "Some discussion on teaching undergraduate quantum mechanics and other core classes.
 Also \\psi \\in \\mathcal H is not a state."